rpochiraju1/memdocs/windows-365/enterprise/windows-365-boot-overview.md

 ## User sign-in authentication modes

-Windows 365 Boot supports username/password-based authentication for user sign in to their Cloud PC.
-Windows Hello for Business, convenience PIN, and FIDO key authentication modes aren't supported.
+Windows 365 Boot supports username/password-based authentication for user sign in to their Cloud PC in both dedicated mode and shared mode.
+Windows Hello for Business is supported in dedicated mode.
+FIDO key authentication modes are supported in shared mode.
+Convenience PIN is not supported.

 ## Multiple Cloud PCs